Research / Culturally centred health interventions for Māori and Pacific peoples

 Obesity is one of the main risk factors for type 2 diabetes, heart disease and certain cancers.
 Aotearoa New Zealand has amongst the highest rates of obesity in the world, so we need more options for helping people who want to lose weight.

-However, the feasibility or acceptability of this intervention has not yet been considered in Aotearoa New Zealand.
+However, the feasibility or acceptability of this intervention had not yet been considered in Aotearoa New Zealand.

 Whāinga | Aim

-The purpose of this study is to consider the feasibility and acceptability of using the DiRECT protocol in Aotearoa New Zealand.
+The purpose of this study was to consider the feasibility and acceptability of using the DiRECT protocol in Aotearoa New Zealand.

 Huarahi i whāia | Approach

-This is a randomised controlled study of 40 participants with obesity, and either prediabetes or type 2 diabetes, who are looking to lose weight.
-The study is being conducted within Te Kāika, a primary care provider in Dunedin.
+This study undertook a randomised controlled study of 40 participants with obesity, and either prediabetes or type 2 diabetes, who were looking to lose weight.
+It was conducted within Te Kāika, a primary care provider in Dunedin.

-Participants will be randomised to either one year of gold-standard usual care (dietetic counselling, grocery vouchers to afford healthy foods, and free gym membership) or a three-month programme of rapid weight loss via total meal replacement, followed by nine-months of weight loss maintenance support.
+Participants were randomised to either one year of gold-standard usual care (dietetic counselling, grocery vouchers to afford healthy foods, and free gym membership) or to the DiRECT intervention, a three-month programme of rapid weight loss via total meal replacement, followed by nine-months of weight loss maintenance support.

-The trial will measure both quantitative outcomes (such as body weight, lipids and blood glucose control) and qualitative outcomes (such as the experiences of study participants, whānau and primary care providers).
+The trial measured both quantitative outcomes (such as body weight, lipids and blood glucose control) and qualitative outcomes (such as the experiences of study participants, whānau and the primary care provider).

 Funding acknowledgement